-We run a Breakfast Club and Afterschool Club every day during the term time (closed on inset days).
-Breakfast Club runs from 7.45am to 8.40am and costs £3.00 per child per session.
-Spaces are limited to 45 for our breakfast club and 70 for our Afterschool Club and your child cannot attend unless you have booked a space.
+Early Morning club and Afterschool Club every day during the term time (closed on inset days).
+Early Morning Club runs from 7.45am to 8.40am and costs £3.00 per child per session.
+Once your child is registered and you have paid, you can just turn up for these sessions.
+Please note, that your child must be signed in the adult in charge of them.

 Our Afterschool Club runs from the end of the school day until 6.00pm.
 The cost is £13.00 per child per session and the children are given a dinner at 4.30pm.
+Spaces are limited to 70 for our Afterschool Club and your child cannot attend unless you have booked a space.

-For more information on Breakfast and Afterschool Club please speak to a member of the school office or click here to download forms.
+For more information on Early Morning and Afterschool Club please speak to a member of the school office or click here to download forms.